 The table below summarizes the information given in this article so you can more easily decide between clear and invisible braces.

-On balance, adults and teens looking for a way to straighten their teeth without it being noticeable will probably find clear aligners like Invisalign the most suitable, efficient, and convenient option.
-Not only are the clear aligners very hard to spot, they are also removable and usually cost less or the same as fixed ceramic braces.
+In general, adults and teens looking for a way to straighten their teeth without it being noticeable will probably find clear aligners like SmileDirectClub or Invisalign the most suitable, efficient, and convenient option.
+Not only are the clear aligners very hard to spot, but they are also removable and at-home versions cost way less than fixed ceramic braces.

 If you’re still unsure which type of brace is right for you, take a look at our full article on orthodontics and clear braces for adults and teens.
 Here you’ll be able to find out more about: